 With the correct BIOS settings, you are ready to install the operating system.

-If you want to install an operating system on a RAID volume, you need to install the Intel® RST VMD Controller driver first during the OS installation process.
+If you want to install an operating system on an M.2 PCIe SSD or a RAID volume, you need to install the Intel® RST VMD Controller driver first during the OS installation process.
 Refer to the steps below: